11 Best Tourist Spots in Siquijor, Philippines

 Even if you don’t want to leap off the cliffs this is still a gorgeous beach for sunbathing and swimming.
 It’s enveloped by the Salagdoong Forest so the entire beach is fringed with tropical trees.

-Salagdoong Beach is located on the eastern side of the island in north Maria.
+Salagdoong Beach is located on the eastern side of the island in North Maria.
 You’ll need to drive there via the Siquijor Circumferential Road so plan the journey to take around 1 hour, but it will be longer if you stop off at other Siquijor tourist spots along the way.

 There is an entrance fee to Salagdoong Beach of 50 PHP (1 USD).
 This is payable to the Salagdoong Beach Resort, who owns the beach.